|Copyright © Nucleus Medical Media, Inc.|

-- Injuries that occur in natural bodies of water that become infected with germs found in the water
+- Injuries that occur in natural bodies of water

 - Bacteria that enter the body through surgical wounds or a catheter in a vein